nightroman/FarNet/PowerShellFar/README.md

 [Contents]

-Commands with prefixes are used in the command line, user menu, and file associations.
-Command prefixes are:
+Commands with prefixes are used in the command line, user menu, file associations, and macros.

+Main commands for invoking PowerShell code:

 - `ps:` console output and console input
 - `vps:` viewer output and input dialogs

+Helper pairs for menu commands:

+- `ps:#invoke` -- "Invoke selected"
+- `ps:#history` -- "Command history"
+- `ps:#complete` -- "Complete"
+- `ps:#enter` -- usual Enter but keeping command line

 Console output may be transcribed to a file, use `Start-Transcript` and `Stop-Transcript` for starting and stopping and `Show-FarTranscript` for